-Add a little charm and greenery to your home with an extravagant living-succulent picture.
-This succulent display is so stunning, it's practically meant to be framed.
+Add a little charm and greenery to your home with an extravagant living succulent picture frame.
 Succulents are a natural choice for vertical gardens because they grow slowly and have low water requirements.
 With our step-by-step guide, you can make a living picture all by yourself.

 It's easy to take cuttings of established succulents growing in your garden.
 With small pruning snips, cut stem sections 1 to 2 inches long.
 Remove lower leaves.
 The roots will sprout from these leaf nodes.
 Let cuttings dry on a tray for a few days before you plant them.
 This curing process causes cut ends to callus, or form a thin layer of cells.